TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/01 - The Macroscopic Quantum Model.md

 They realized that superconductivity is a quantum mechanical phenomenon that manifests itself on a macroscopic scale.
 This concept is similar in laser physics, where a large number of photons occupy the same quantum state, leading to coherent light emission, sharing then the same wavefunction.
 The hypothesis of the Macroscopic Quantum Model is that all superelectrons in a superconductor can be described by a single macroscopic wave function $\Psi (\vec{r}, t)$, which encapsulates the collective behavior of the superelectrons.
+This assumption doesn't explain the microscopic origin of superconductivity, but it places importance on the collective quantum state of the superelectrons.
+Like lasers that are described by a single electromagnetic wavefunction.
+So we assume the existence of a great number of charge carriers, making it more useful to consider $\Psi (\vec{r}, t)$ as describing a fluid of superelectrons rather than individual particles.
+##### Schrodinger Equation and Macroscopic Quantum Currents